 Point-of-sale systems are about as dull as computers can get.
 With the ability to figure out sums and print out receipts, they're little more than the digivolved versions of calculators (and not the cool, graphing kind either).
 This drab sector of the tech industry could benefit from something interesting, so Casio is doing its part by announcing upgraded versions of its Android-powered cash register.

 The new V-R7000 and V-R7100 terminals improve on the old where it matters.
+Instead of Gingerbread, these devices are powered by Android 4.2.
+Sure, that number could be higher, but do these things really need the Google Now Launcher?
 Read More

 In the storied history of ugly phones, there are few that can stand up to the horrendous might of the Casio G’zOne Commando.
 This device may not be a looker, but it's rugged and now it has a spiffy new software update.
 Version C771M140 is available to download now for anyone still hauling the original Commando around.

 If you habitually rock climb, scuba dive, ski cross-country, or do any of the things you might regularly see on a heath food or Viagra commercial, you're probably in the market for a ruggedized smartphone.
 And if you're on Verizon, your options have been somewhat limited as of late (try not to drool over AT&T's shiny new Galaxy S4 Active, please).
 Verizon just made the Casio G'zOne Commando LTE official: it's a super-sturdy Android device in the same vein as the former Commando and the G-Shock watch line.
+It will launch on Thursday for $99.99, after a $50 mail-in rebate on-contract.
 Read More

 The G'zOne Command is slated to receive a small maintenance update fairly soon, according to the Verizon Support site.
 C771M130 is definitely not breaking any major ground, promising that the PIN unlock keyboard now displays correctly, improved keyboard accuracy, and a more sensitive proximity sensor.